Crucifixion of Jesus: Atonement

 Jesus' death and resurrection underpin a variety of theological interpretations as to how salvation is granted to humanity.
-These interpretations vary widely in how much emphasis they place on the death of Jesus as compared to his words.
-According to the substitutionary atonement view, Jesus' death is of central importance, and Jesus willingly sacrificed himself as an act of perfect obedience as a sacrifice of love which pleased God.
-By contrast the moral influence theory of atonement focuses much more on the moral content of Jesus' teaching, and sees Jesus' death as a martyrdom.
+These interpretations vary widely in how much emphasis they place on the death and resurrection as compared to Jesus' words.
+According to the substitutionary atonement view, Jesus' death is of central importance, and Jesus willingly sacrificed himself after his resurrection as an act of perfect obedience as a sacrifice of love which pleased God.
+By contrast, the moral influence theory of atonement focuses much more on the moral content of Jesus' teaching, and sees Jesus' death as a martyrdom.
 Since the Middle Ages there has been conflict between these two views within Western Christianity.
 Evangelical Protestants typically hold a substitutionary view and in particular hold to the theory of penal substitution.
 Liberal Protestants typically reject substitutionary atonement and hold to the moral influence theory of atonement.
 Both views are popular within the Roman Catholic Church, with the satisfaction doctrine incorporated into the idea of penance.

-In the Roman Catholic tradition this view of atonement is balanced by the duty of Roman Catholics to perform Acts of Reparation to Jesus Christ which in the encyclical Miserentissimus Redemptor of Pope Pius XI were defined as "some sort of compensation to be rendered for the injury" with respect to the sufferings of Jesus.
+In the Roman Catholic tradition this view of atonement is balanced by the duty of Roman Catholics to perform the Acts of Reparation to Jesus Christ which in the encyclical Miserentissimus Redemptor of Pope Pius XI were defined as "some sort of compensation to be rendered for the injury" with respect to the sufferings of Jesus.
 Pope John Paul II referred to these acts of reparation as the "unceasing effort to stand beside the endless crosses on which the Son of God continues to be crucified."

 Among Eastern Orthodox Christians, another common view is Christus Victor.
 This holds that Jesus was sent by God to defeat death and Satan.
 Because of his perfection, voluntary death, and resurrection, Jesus defeated Satan and death, and arose victorious.
 Therefore, humanity was no longer bound in sin, but was free to rejoin God through the repentance of sin and faith in Jesus.

 The Church of Jesus Christ of Latter-day Saints teaches that the crucifixion of Jesus was part of the atonement and a "redeeming ransom" both for the effect of the fall of Adam upon all humankind and "for the personal sins of all who repent, from Adam to the end of the world."

 Deicide

-The Catholic Church denounces Jewish deicide, believing that all sinners are the authors and ministers of Jesus' crucifixion.
+The Catholic Church denounces the idea of Jewish deicide, believing that all sinners are the authors and ministers of Jesus' crucifixion, and admonishes Christians that their own guilt is greater when they sin with knowledge of Jesus, than when others sin without it.

 Denial

 Docetism

-In Christianity, docetism is the doctrine that the phenomenon of Jesus, his historical and bodily existence, and above all the human form of Jesus, was mere semblance without any true reality.
+In Christianity, Docetism is the doctrine that the phenomenon of Jesus, his historical and bodily existence, and above all the human form of Jesus, was mere semblance without any true reality.
 Docetists denied that Jesus could have truly suffered and died, as his physical body was illusory, and instead saw the crucifixion as something that only appeared to happen.